tuhinpal/Streamwire/README.md

 ## Embed Your Streamwire Video without any ADS
-Made using Cloudflare Workers and Freenom's Free Domain
+*Made using Cloudflare Workers and Freenom's Free Domain and Github Pages*

 https://streamwire.cf